How to Unlock Bootloader on Samsung Device [New VaultKeeper Method]

 Enable Samsung Developer Option

-• Tap on the Build Number quickly for 7 times.
-The Developer Options will be enabled.
+• Tap on Build Number 7 times to enable Developer Options.

-• Finally, Switch off your handset and press Power + Volume Down together > connect your handset to the PC/Laptop using a USB cable.
+• Turn off your phone and press Power + Volume Down, then connect it to a PC.

-• Press and hold the Volume Up button on your phone to unlock the bootloader.
-Done!!!
+• Hold Volume Up on your phone to unlock the bootloader.

 • Now Go To The ADB Folder and open the Command window there (To Do so, “Shift + Right click” on any empty white space inside the folder and then select “Open command window here” from the context menu) or You can just simply type “CMD” in the address bar to launch the command window.